 +1 239 325 1365

 Research is a primary focus of the Everglades Wetland Research Park.
-In the future, we expect to have many faculty, postdocs, graduate students, student interns, and staff frequenting the offices and labs of the beautiful new Kapnick Center doing research that is key to the survival of our ecosystems and indeed our planet.
-Several research projects are already active at the EWRP in 2012 are listed here.
+Many faculty, postdocs, graduate students, staff, student interns, and visiting scholars frequenting the offices and labs of the beautiful new Kapnick Center are doing research that is key to the survival of our ecosystems and indeed our planet.
+Several research projects are already active at the EWRP are listed here.

-Corkscrew Swamp - considered by some to be one of the world’s most majestic wetlands and now designated as the 30th Ramsar Wetland of International Importance in the USA - was chosen as a convenient site for comparing different wetland ecosystems in the Everglades—sawgrass marshes, bald cypress swamps, pond cypress swamps, and pine flatwoods—for their ability to sequester climate-changing carbon emitted from cars and fossil-fuel power plants into permanent soil storage as well as for their emissions of the greenhouse gas methane.
-These measurements will ultimately help to estimate the net effect of wetland ecosystems such as those at Corkscrew in the cooling or warming of the planet.
+Corkscrew Swamp near Naples Florida— considered by some to be one of the world’s most majestic forested wetlands in the USA —was chosen as a convenient site for comparing different wetland ecosystems in the Everglades: sawgrass wet prairies, bald cypress swamps, pond cypress swamps, and pine flatwoods—for their ability to sequester carbon into permanent soil storage as well as for their emissions of the greenhouse gas methane.
+These measurements will ultimately help to estimate the net effect of wetland ecosystems such as those found at Corkscrew in the cooling or warming of the planet.
 The results, published in two recent papers, illustrate that seasonality in methane emissions was positively correlated with water levels but not with soil temperature (Villa and Mitsch, 2014) and that carbon sequestration was not necessarily enhanced by prolonged saturated conditions but may be affected more by the quantity and chemical composition of the organic material reaching the soil (Villa and Mitsch, 2015).
 These studies are continuing by comparing methane emissions from these pristine wetlands with more heavily impacted forested and herbaceous wetlands on FGCU’s campus.